"7 out of 10 people diagnosed with colorectal cancer had no signs or symptoms."

 * If the test is positive, a colonoscopy should be done.

-The tests that are designed to find both early cancer and polyps are preferred if these tests are available to you and you are willing to have one of these more invasive tests.
-Talk to your doctor about which test is best for you.
-Some people should be screened using a different schedule because of their personal history or family history of polyps or colorectal cancer.
-Talk to your doctor about your history and what colorectal cancer screening schedule is best for you.
+Some people should be screened using a different screening schedule because of their personal history or family history of polyps or colorectal cancer.
+Talk to your doctor about your personal or family history and find out what colorectal cancer screening test is best for you.
 (American Cancer Society)